 Identity Directed Home Schooling

-This article is excerpted from a seminar by Chris Davis of The Elijah Company in the CD set From Home School to Home Business.
+This article is excerpted and expanded from a seminar by Chris Davis of The Elijah Company in the CD set From Home School to Home Business.

 Most of us who home-school strive to give our children positive experiences with relationships and try to limit their exposure to people and circumstances that reinforce teen rebellion.
 So why, in home-schooling families, do we have children who begin to pull away from their parents as they reach puberty?